- What are my maternity records?

 Can I photograph my records before I am discharged?

-Women are sometimes informed that they are not allowed to photograph their notes before they leave the hospital and that they must make a formal request under the Data Protection Act.
+Individuals are sometimes informed that they are not allowed to photograph their notes before they leave the hospital and that they must make a formal request under the Data Protection Act.
 Your maternity records are officially owned by the NHS Trust and they are entitled to control whether copies are made.
 However, you can ask at anytime during your care to view, and photograph, your records informally without making a subject access request.

 Can I amend my records?